gantry/docs/pages/01.gantry5/03.configure/01.gantry-admin/docs.md

 #### Configurations

->>>> The Configuration panel is not available in the initial beta release of Gantry5.
+>>>> The Configuration panel is not available in the initial beta release of Gantry 5.
 We will update this documentation when available.

 ![Configurations](configurations.png) {.border .shadow}